Last updated on May 8th, 2022

 We were now on our way from Flagstaff to Grand Canyon and a 75 mile or 1 hour and 15-minute drive.
-Heading north out of Flagstaff on HWY 180, the road twists and turns through alpine forest and you get a chance to see beautiful ski cabins, vast ranches, and the San Francisco Peaks.
+Heading north out of Flagstaff on HWY 180, the road twists and turns through the alpine forest and you get a chance to see beautiful ski cabins, vast ranches, and the San Francisco Peaks.
 HWY 180 eventually becomes HWY 64 and that takes you over a long stretch of straight road right into the entrance of Grand Canyon National Park ($25 per vehicle, valid for 7 days).

-There is no doubt about Grand Canyon’s spot in the shortlist of ‘seven natural wonders of the world’.
+There is no doubt about the Grand Canyon’s spot in the shortlist of ‘seven natural wonders of the world’.
 Carved over millions of years by the mighty Colorado River, the canyon runs for 277 miles and is 18 miles wide from north to south rims.
-This epic geological transformation has left its mark and layer after layer of uniquely colored rock, swerving across the rims in the contour of the sculpting Colorado River, reveal the process that has taken place here.
+This epic geological transformation has left its mark and layer after layer of uniquely colored rock, swerving across the rims in the contour of the sculpting Colorado River, reveals the process that has taken place here.
 In all this space, dozens of animal and plant species thrive, making Grand Canyon a mecca for travelers from around the world.

-Most visitors spend their time at Grand Canyon in the south rim, which is more accessible and with all the facilities.
+Most visitors spend their time at Grand Canyon on the south rim, which is more accessible and with all the facilities.
 It’s also the home of Grand Canyon Village, where the tourist rush to Grand Canyon pretty much started.
 More on that later.
 The north rim is much harder to get to and involves a considerable amount of driving, even if it does look pretty close when you look at it from the south rim.
 It also doesn’t have many facilities and is more suited for trekking (you can trek there from the south rim).
 The advantage with the north rim is that not too many people make it there, especially not the busloads of tourists that you’ll come across in the south rim.
 But not to worry, there are plenty of quiet spots on the south rim.

 Speaking of quiet spots, once you’ve had a short stop at the visitors center (grab a map and talk to the friendly rangers to get some tips), hop back into the car and head out to Desert Drive.
-This is a 23 mile signposted road which offers excellent viewing spots of the canyon.
+This is a 23 mile signposted road that offers excellent viewing spots of the canyon.
 It officially ends at Desert View with its famous watchtower but will eventually take you east along HWY 64, connecting with HWY 89, north to Page or south to Flagstaff.
 Each viewing spot along the way offers a different vantage point and the further you head east, the fewer visitors you’ll encounter.

 We started with a stop at Yaki Point followed by a stop at Shoshone Point, which after a short stroll, offers excellent views.
 You might even find a spot all to yourself.